-Here is a question I see asked quite frequently from new bloggers: How often should I post?
+A question I see asked quite frequently from new bloggers is; “How often should I post?”

-As someone that takes blogging serious in two forms; first, as a ministry then secondly as a growing business, that question is something I will always give the same answer to anyone: How every much you are capable of.
+As someone that takes blogging serious as a ministry and as a entrepreneur, I will always give the same answer; “How ever much you are capable of.”

-At the end of the day will you be ok for sacrificing dinner time, bible studying time, time with your children, and even time in your marriage?
+At the end of the day, will you be ok sacrificing family time, bible studying time, or time in your marriage?

 The key factor to building a prosperous blog is more than just writing another post everyday, it is consistency.

-(A good tip from one blogger to another is that if you write more than twice a week save your content so you can always have posts ready on hand for times that you are not able to write new content.)
+(A good tip from one blogger to another is that if you write more than twice a week save your content so you can have posts ready on hand for times that you are not able to write new content.)